Climate and Security Resources: Academic, Think Tank and NGO

 2015: The SAIS Review of International Affairs: The Era of Man: Environmental Security on a Changing Planet, Volume 35, Number 1, Winter-Spring 2015

-2015: Climate Change and Vietnamese Fisheries: Opportunities for Conflict Prevention, The Center for Climate and Security
+2015: Climate Change and Vietnamese Fisheries: Opportunities for Conflict Prevention, Dr Marcus D. King, The Center for Climate and Security

 2015: A New Climate for Peace: Taking Action on Climate and Fragility Risks, Independent report commissioned by members of the G7